-Hydrogen-electric jets and restructuring: Aviation industry's 2022 plans | DW | 04.01.2022
+Hydrogen-electric jets and restructuring: aviation industry's 2022 plans | DW | 04.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Despite the raging omicron COVID variant, the battered aviation industry is cautiously optimistic about the new year.
-The year 2022 could be marked by a host of firsts and lasts for the industry.
+Despite the raging omicron COVID-19 variant, the battered aviation industry is cautiously optimistic about the new year, which could be marked by a host of firsts and lasts for the sector.

 Few industries have been hit harder by the pandemic than aviation.
 But just when its fortunes were beginning to turn, it is having to contend with a new COVID-19 variant and ensuing travel restrictions.